Entropic CLT and phase transition in high-dimensional Wishart matrices: Acknowledgements

 \section{Acknowledgements}

-The authors thank Assaf Naor for some useful discussions.
+We are grateful to the anonymous referees for the suggestions that helped improve the paper.
 This work was completed while S.G. was an intern at Microsoft Research in Redmond.
 He thanks the Theory group for its hospitality.